MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.zh-CN/Skype/SfbServer/deploy/deploy-enterprise-voice/called-id-presentation-rules.md

 ---
-title: 在 Skype for Business Server 中为被叫 ID 演示文稿创建或修改转换规则 ms.reviewer: '' ms.author: v-cichur
+title: Create or modify a translation rule for called ID presentation in Skype for Business Server ms.reviewer: '' ms.author: v-cichur
 author: cichur